KEY TAKEAWAYS

 - You are preparing for SOC2, HIPAA, or any compliance certification that requires evidence of code review.

-- Investor due diligence is approaching and your codebase has significant AI-generated components.
+- Investor due diligence is approaching, and your codebase has significant AI-generated components.

 - You use Claude Code, OpenClaw, Copilot, or similar tools as primary code generators.